MikyStar/Sabita/README.md

 ## Performances

-Performances are benchmarked through the `src/core/bench.rs` and the results are written in the `benchmarks` folder
+Performances are benchmarked through the [perfos](https://github.com/MikyStar/Perfos) package and the results are written in the `benchmarks` folder

 ## Dev